HorizenOfficial/horizen-docs/docs/3-mainnet-migration-instructions/08-faq.md

 **8. I’ve finished my claim but ZEN is not showing up in my wallet.**

-Make sure to import the token as described in step 2 of the [Claim Page](#claim-page) section.
+Make sure to import the token as described in step 2 of the [Claim Page](/mainnet-migration-instructions/claim-page#2-import-token).

 **9. I added up my Mainchain ZEND balance and EON balance, but the total doesn’t exactly match what I see in MetaMask.
 Why?**